-- \sum Each instance of a child entity is also an instance of the parent entity. - Each property of the parent entity (attributes, indentifiers, relationships, other generalizations) is also a property of each child entity. - Property known as inheritance - \sum One entity can be involved in more different generalizations.
+- \sum Each instance of a child entity is also an instance of the parent entity. - \sum Each property of the parent entity (attributes, identifiers, relationships, other generalizations) is also a property of each child entity. - Property known as inheritance - \sum One entity can be involved in several different generalizations.